 • Munson Healthcare Cadillac Hospital, Annual Obstetrical Conference

 • University of Michigan Health System Nurse-Midwifery Service, Terri L. Murtland, MSN, CNM Lectureship and Education Series

 I’m the former editor of DONA International’s International Doula magazine, and my writing has been published in dozens of magazines, newspapers and blogs.

 That’s me in a nutshell.

 What else could there possibly be to tell you?
 Let's see, I love dark chocolate, sci-fi and fishing.
-And if we spend some time together, you might notice that I never wear shoes when I’m teaching, because it keeps me grounded.
+And if we spend some time together, you might notice that I almost never wear shoes when I’m teaching, because it keeps me grounded.